allegheny/cmpsc195sp12/source/cal/week05-1.markdown

 20 | Q & A | Question and answer re: conditionals
 30 | Quiz | A quiz on conditionals.
 2 | Pong History | A brief history of Pong and video games.
+20 | Optional | Practice before you start.
 30 | Pong Planning | Plan what goes into pong.
 45 | Pong Implementation | Write the code for Pong.
 &nbsp; | &nbsp; | &nbsp;